nkk0/wednesday/README.md

 2. Type in "nano ~/.bashrc"
 3. Go to the end of the file and add a new line "python3 ~/PATH_TO_FILE/wednesday.py"
 4. Ctrl-O + Enter to save, Ctrl-X to exit nano

+If you want it to only print out on Wednesdays, edit the wednesday.py file with a text editor and follow instructions.